dy/watr/readme.md

 ### Print

-Format input Wasm text string or tree into minified or pretty form.
+Format input wasm text or tree into minified or pretty form.

 ```js
 import { print } from 'watr'